 Red laser light travelling through a diffraction grating to produce a diffraction pattern helped to explain how scientists figure out what atoms are in crystals and how they are arranged in space.

 Red laser shining through diffraction grating creating a diffraction pattern

-to learn about the structure of common chemicals (such as citric acid, aspirin, sucrose, cocoa butter and carvone) and then challenged people to identify the correct 3D printed model or to even build their own model from molecular model building kits.
-CSD
+We explored the CSD to learn about the structure of common chemicals (such as citric acid, aspirin, sucrose, cocoa butter and carvone) and then challenged people to identify the correct 3D printed model or to even build their own model from molecular model building kits.

 To really get a feel for what’s inside crystals we prepared some virtual reality (VR) and hologram videos.

 Representation of the view using a VR headset